-“I know everything you know, without the burden of a human memory.
-I know you don’t recall but you did read that summoning me will be something you can do once we sync our souls together.”
+“I know everything you know without the burden of human memory.
+I know you don’t recall, but you did read that summoning me will be something you can do once we sync our souls together.”

-“Well I have part of yours, that is how you summon a Tulpa.
-You have to split your soul as astral project, leaving a fragment behind for your reflection, me, to inhabit.”
+“Well, I have part of yours; that is how you summon a Tulpa.
+You have to split your soul as an astral project, leaving a fragment behind for your reflection, me, to inhabit.”

-“Wait, you said I fragmented my could to summon you.
+“Wait, you said I fragmented I could to summon you.
 Is that a bad thing?
 Like I have read harry potter, that makes splitting souls seem very bad.
-Can I use you to make me immortal, like Voldermort?”
+Can I use you to make me immortal, like Voldemort?”

-Nick and Jac went to high five, but as soon as they made contact Nicks head was filled with a stabbing pain.
+Nick and Jac went to high five, but as soon as they made contact, Nicks’s head was filled with a stabbing pain.
 He closed his eyes and grasped at his head.
 A loud ringing sounded as he grasped his head tighter.